Bethlehem, Pennsylvania: Crime

-Bethlehem has a lower crime rate than that of Allentown and Easton.
-In 2008, Bethlehem had an overall crime index of 244.4, while Allentown's crime index was 510.4 and Easton's crime index was 379.2.
-The United States' average was 320.9.
+As of 2018 in the Lehigh Valley, Bethlehem had a lower crime rate than Allentown, but a higher crime rate than Easton, the Lehigh Valley's third-largest city.
+In 2018, Bethlehem had a violent crime index of 273.0, while Allentown's violent crime index was 338.4 and Easton's was 254.1.
+For reference, the United States' average was 368.9 in 2018.

 Economy

 Bethlehem Steel

-Bethlehem became a center of heavy industry and trade during the industrial revolution.
+Bethlehem became a center of heavy industry and trade during the Industrial Revolution.
 Bethlehem Steel (1857–2003), founded and based in Bethlehem, was once the second-largest steel producer in the United States, after Pittsburgh-based U.S. Steel.
+The company was a powerhouse in the mid-twentieth century, with over 30,000 employees at its peak.
 Bethlehem Steel was also one of the largest shipbuilding companies in the world and one of the most powerful symbols of American industrial manufacturing leadership, and it manufactured over 1,100 warships used in World War II.

 Bethlehem Steel began producing the first wide-flange structural shapes made in the United States and they pioneered the production of the now-ubiquitous "I-beam" used in construction of steel-framed buildings, including skyscrapers.
 It manufactured construction materials for numerous New York City and other city skyscrapers and major bridges.

 The company became a major supplier of armor plate and ordnance products during World War I and World War II.
 After roughly 140 years of metal production at its Bethlehem plant, Bethlehem Steel ceased operations there in 1995, in the face of overseas competition and declining demand, and the company's liquidation was completed in 2003.

 Wind Creek Bethlehem

 In December 2006, Las Vegas Sands Corp was awarded a Category 2 Slot Machine License by the Pennsylvania Gaming Control Board.
-LVSC began work on the site, categorized as both the largest brownfield redevelopment project in the nation and the largest casino development investment made to date in the Commonwealth.
+LVSC began work on the site, categorized as both the largest brownfield redevelopment project in the nation and the largest casino development investment made to date in Pennsylvania.
 Its mission was to create reinvestment and urbanization in the area.
 At a projected cost of $743 million, the historic Bethlehem Steel plant is being redeveloped as a fully integrated resort, to include 3,000 slot machines, over 300 hotel rooms, 9 restaurants, 200000 sqft of retail outlet shopping, and 46000 sqft of flexible multi-purpose space.
 In 2007, the casino resort company of Las Vegas Sands began the construction of Sands Casino Resort Bethlehem, later rebranded as Wind Creek Bethlehem.
-The casino has been projected to bring in approximately one million dollars in revenue per day as of 2009.
+The casino has been projected to bring in approximately $1 million in revenue per day as of 2009.

 Another major economic anchor to the city is St. Luke's Hospital located in neighboring Fountain Hill.
-That Hospital and Health Network is the second largest of its type in the Lehigh Valley.
+That Hospital and Health Network is the second-largest of its type in the Lehigh Valley.
 Other major employers include B. Braun, Lehigh University, and the Guardian Life Insurance Company of America.

 Other companies in Bethlehem include the candy company Just Born.
-Zulily also has a large logistics operation in the city and serves the United States.
+Zulily has a large logistics operation in the city that serves the United States.